White bread may feel soft and fresh, but its one of the unhealthiest foods you can eat!

-So, what makes white bread so bad and which are the healthiest breads to eat?
+So, what's the problem with white bread and what are the healthiest breads to eat?

 The Problem with White Bread

-It’s not just empty calories which won't fill you up, it also contains harmful additives and can contribute to a range of health problems if eaten regularly.
+Its not just the empty calories that won't fill you up, it also contains harmful additives and preservatives which can contribute to a range of health issues if eaten regularly.

 So why exactly is it so unhealthy?

-One alarming fact is that 98% of colon cancer is caused by a low fibre diet and not enough water.
-Your daily bread is meant to be a source of healthy fibres to help keep your digestive system functioning well, so if you're eating white bread regularly, you'll set yourself up for problems.
+So, you daily bread is meant to be a source of healthy fibres to help keep your digestive system functioning well but if you're loading up on white bread you'll be doing your digestive function a disservice.

-Whole grains rich in fibre and magnesium give your body added protection, especially for older women, against diseases like adult-onset type-2 diabetes.
+Whole grains rich in fibre and magnesium give your body added protection against diseases like adult-onset type-2 diabetes.

-Even the American Heart Association is recommending more fibre (25 grams per day) based on research proving high-fibre foods can improve your blood sugar control.
+Even the American Heart Association recommends more fibre (around 25 grams per day), because of the research that shows how high-fibre foods can improve blood sugar control and balance.

-Fresh fruits, vegetables, legumes, beans, seeds and whole grains are all fibre rich foods that you should include in your diet to control blood sugar levels and help prevent diabetes.
+Seasonal fresh fruits, vegetables, seeds and whole grains are all rich in dietary fibres that should be part of a healthy diet to maintain balanced blood sugar levels and to help prevent diabetes.